Minet Library: The closure of Minet Library

 In the late 1990s, the library began to suffer from cuts to local council funding, and Lambeth Council proposed closing the library on a number of occasions.
 This culminated in 2015 with Lambeth Council closing the library (but not the archive) and proposing to contract Greenwich Leisure Limited (GLL) to convert part of the building into a gym, with a limited library service continuing to operate.

 The magazine Private Eye reported in May 2017 that Lambeth Council had begun talking to GLL about contracting them to turn Minet Library and others in the borough into gyms before a plan by library staff and local residents to save the libraries was rejected in 2015.

 In May 2016, despite protests by local residents, the Minet Library was closed by the Lambeth Council.
 The library reopened in 2017, but with reduced services.
 It is currently operating as a self-service library.

-Lambeth Archives and the local history reference collection re-located to a purpose built archive building in Brixton on January 2024.
+Lambeth Archives and the local history reference collection re-located to a purpose-built archive building in Brixton in January 2024.